ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 Data frame created in step 2 is then mutated by adding new column "activityname" as a last column in data frame.
 Value for activity name can be deduced by matching value of "activityid" column from activity_labels.txt with value of "activityid" in data frame from step 2.

+Further ordering of resulted data frame is made by moving added "activityname" column from last position to second position right after first "subjectid" column.
+This is made for making it easier to see in quick glance that mutated column indeed is added in data frame.

 As a result we get data frame with 10299 rows and 69 columns.
-Columns are like: "subjectid", "activityid" followed by 66 filtered feature columns without programmatically defined name and last column is mutated "activityname".
+Columns are like: "subjectid", "activityname", "activityid" followed by 66 filtered feature columns without programmatically defined name.

+* Step 4 ("Appropriately labels the data set with descriptive variable names"):

+Data frame still have no descriptive names for 66 feature colums.

+We reuse first feature names that we read into R in step 2.
+We filter feature names using same regular expression than in step 2 but now we instruct grep to return feature names instead of index (that was used in step 2).

+After receiving vector of names for filtered features we beautify these names a little further.
+All '-', '(' and ')' characters are removed from feature names to make them contain only alphabetical characters.
+Capital letters are not removed from feature names since they are more readable for human eys with capital letters left even though further R-processing is easier with lower case letters only.
+Conversion to lower case is trivial with tolower() function if needed.

+As a last step modified feature names are inserted into data frames names()  after first 3 columns.

+As a result we get data frame with 10299 rows and 69 columns.
+Columns are like: "subjectid", "activityname", "activityid" followed by 66 filtered feature columns where naming is now descriptive (i.e feature column with name "V1" is changed to "tBodyAccmeanX" and so on).

+AS a last

 ##README.md
 (this file): Overview of all files in this directory